jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Increasingly append to common divisor candidate while the prefixes are the same, and record whenever a valid candidate is found.

+### Problem 1095
+- **Name**: Find in Mountain Array
+- **Runtime**: 48 ms
+- **Memory**: 17 MB
+- **Solution**: Binary search to find the peak, checking if rising or falling to determine which side.
+Then binary search the left followed by right, also check the start index, peak, and final index, in order to find the minimum index occurence.

 ### Problem 1125
 - **Name**: Smallest Sufficient Team
 - **Runtime**: 522 ms